shahzaneer/Core-Object-Oriented-Programming/Code/Contructors/c.md

   ```

 - New data members add krne se state per direct effect perta hai we have to get things in arguments or by maintaining good logic by using helper functions.

+## This keyword
+ - It is used when we use same variable names for the instance variables and local variables.
+ - This keywords is a reference variable to the current object.